 You can always generate inspectors manually later by using Tools > Ludiq > Generate Inspectors....
 In most cases however, this isn't necessary for Bolt to work, though: it is only required if you are using CustomPropertyDrawers for your classes.

-We will be removing inspector generation from the setup wizard in v.1.4.1 for this reason, unless we can find a workaround.
+Status: Inspector generation has been removed from setup wizard in Bolt v.1.4.1 until we can find a reliable solution.

 There are multiple conditions under which Bolt may fail to generate your documentation.
 This will not cause any issue, because documentation generation is not strictly required for Bolt to run.
 However, it will prevent Bolt from showing the built-in editor documentation for your custom scripts and third-party plugins.